 The UUAA procedure at registration in 5G is described in the clause 5.2.1.2 and the UUAA procedure during PDU session establishment procedure is described in the clause 5.2.1.3.

 At any time after the initial registration, the USS or the AMF (when the networking supports UUAA during registration) may initiate the Re-authentication procedure for the UAV.
 The AMF initiated Re-authentication procedure is described in the clause 5.2.1.2, whereas the USS initiated Re-authentication procedure is described in the clause 5.1.2.4.

+The support of multiple USS is given in clause 5.X of the present document.

 Figure 5.2.1.1-1 provides an example of how UUAA fits into the 5GS procedures.
 The complete description of this flow is given in TS 23.256 [3].